bengabp/QueryBuilder/README.md

 The frontend has been built with react and material ui Before running the frontend make sure you have Node.js and npm installed on your pc.
-Make sure to change the api_uri in `/frontend/src/components/queryblocks/AutocompleteField.jsx` You can start the React frontend by running
+Make sure to change the api_uri in `/frontend/src/components/queryblocks/AutocompleteField.jsx` You can start the React frontend by running this command inside the` fron`tend/ directory
 ```commandline
 npm install
 npm start